Terra-Flux/PolyRL/REPRODUCE.md

 ### Known issues
 1. When encounter OOM issue, clean up `dev/shm/*`.
-2. When encounter `libcuda.so not found`, it usually due to ldconfig is searching a wrong pass.
+2. When encounter `libcuda.so not found`, it usually due to ldconfig is searching a wrong path.
 Find the correct path by `find /usr -name 'libcuda.so'` and run `ldconfig <parent dir of libcuda.so>` to add the path.